bacardi55/gtl/README.md

-Official repository and project is on [codeberg](https://codeberg.org/bacardi55/gtl).
-Github is only a mirror.
+Official repository and project is on [soucehut](https://git.sr.ht/~bacardi55/gtl).
+This repository is archived.

 # GTL: Gemini Tiny Logs